mmark-md/mmark/README.md

 ## Quick start: MMark vs GitHub-flavored markdown

 It's easy to start using MMark if you're used to GitHub-flavored markdown.
-There are three main differences:
+There are four main differences:

 1. URIs are not automatically recognized, you must enclose them in `<` and `>`.